Posted on : May 27, 2020 by Clinic One on Blog

 In both types of dysentery, the infection spreads due to:

-- Lack of hand hygiene after using toilets and before and after eating foods.
+- Lack of hand hygiene after using toilets and before and after eating food.

 - Drinking water without any purification measures.